RedHat-UX/red-hat-design-system/docs/foundations/typography/index.md

 ## International

-Designs that need to use non-Latin characters should fall back to <a href="#">Noto Sans</a>.
+Designs that need to use non-Latin characters should fall back to [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans).
 By loading language-specific fonts, the design system can accommodate mixed-language content.
-For more technical details, go to the <a href="#">Tokens</a> section.
+For more technical details, go to the [Tokens](https://ux.redhat.com/tokens/font/) section.

 <rh-table>
   <table>